oliviergimenez/capture-recapture-review/README.md

 Capture-recapture methods
 =========================

 - Note: By focusing on journals where folks mostly published, we might miss methodological papers in non common journals.
-For example, Cole and Choquet have published important work on identifiability that does not appear here (advice for young researchers: if you want your work to be seen and hopefully read by colleagues, publish in journals that they’re familiar with; ok, somehow, if the work is useful, it'll get spotted and cited anyway).
+For example, Cole and Choquet have published important work on identifiability that does not appear here.

-- 0: **Non-invasive methods** have revolutionalized the field: photo-identification, acoustic, camera-trapping or genetic tagging.
+- **Non-invasive methods** have revolutionalized the field: photo-identification, acoustic, camera-trapping or genetic tagging.
 This has stimulated a lot of work on **identification issues** including misidentification, incomplete identification, partial identification, non-identification (dna not amplified, allelic dropout), missed matches (in photo-id).

-- 1: There has been an uptake of **hidden Markov models (HMM)** (possibly >1st order - memory), and models w/ **hidden variables** in general; we can deal w/ complexity and uncertainty, while having great flexibility in the modelling by i) distinguishing what we see, what we observe from what is actually going on and ii) decomposing a complex problems in several simpler problems; note that HMM are a special case of **state-space models**, and that multistate/multievent models are HMMs (shall we use only the HMM . terminology?).
+- There has been an uptake of **hidden Markov models (HMM)** (possibly >1st order - memory), and models w/ **hidden variables** in general; we can deal w/ complexity and uncertainty, while having great flexibility in the modelling by i) distinguishing what we see, what we observe from what is actually going on and ii) decomposing a complex problems in several simpler problems; note that HMM are a special case of **state-space models**, and that multistate/multievent models are HMMs (shall we use only the HMM . terminology?).

-- 2: **Bayesian analyses** of capture-recapture data are quite common now: we can fit complex models with, e.g., random effects or a spatial component, and estimate latent variables (disease or breeding status in multistate models, home ranges (activity centers) in spatial explicit models).
+- **Bayesian analyses** of capture-recapture data are quite common now: we can fit complex models with, e.g., random effects or a spatial component, and estimate latent variables (disease or breeding status in multistate models, home ranges (activity centers) in spatial explicit models).

-- 3: **Spatially-explicit models** are a bid deal, for closed and open population, frequentist and Bayes framework, can help answering many ecological questions (see recent reviews by Clayton Lamb and Andy Royle).
+- **Spatially-explicit models** are a bid deal, for closed and open population, frequentist and Bayes framework, can help answering many ecological questions (see recent reviews by Clayton Lamb and Andy Royle).

-- 4: It is not only about individual identification, methods for **unmarked individuals** (N-mixture, occupancy, random-encounter, batch marking, and mark-resight models) are widely used to say something about abundance and demography.
+- It is not only about individual identification, methods for **unmarked individuals** (N-mixture, occupancy, random-encounter, batch marking, and mark-resight models) are widely used to say something about abundance and demography.

-- 5: We can now consider **random effects** like in generalized mixed models (time random effects are still difficult to fit in a frequentist framework though).
+- We can now consider **random effects** like in generalized mixed models (time random effects are still difficult to fit in a frequentist framework though).

-- 6: **Combination of information** makes a lof of sense, i) from different protocols like recaptures, recoveries or telemetry (not to be called 'integrated population models' in my opinion) and ii) using a matrix pop model at its core to combine individual- and population-level information in **integrated population models (IPM)** (not to be confused w/ integral projection models).
+- **Combination of information** makes a lof of sense, i) from different protocols like recaptures, recoveries or telemetry (not to be called 'integrated population models' in my opinion) and ii) using a matrix pop model at its core to combine individual- and population-level information in **integrated population models (IPM)** (not to be confused w/ integral projection models).
 In passing, I loved Andy Royle's tweet about his visual representation of an IPM:

 ![](images/raftstack.jpg)

-- 7: There has been some interest in developing methods for **continuous capture-recapture** to deal w/ opportunistic data.
+- There has been some interest in developing methods for **continuous capture-recapture** to deal w/ opportunistic data.

-- 8: Folks have spent a lot of energy on the issue of **heterogeneity** (individual, temporal).
+- Folks have spent a lot of energy on the issue of **heterogeneity** (individual, temporal).
 Often, mixtures or random effects are used if unobserved.

-- 9: As anticipated by Lebreton et al. (1992), how to properly deal with **covariates** has generated a lot of work (measurement error, missing data, flexible functional form, covariate selection, collinearity, indirect/direct effects).
+- As anticipated by Lebreton et al. (1992), how to properly deal with **covariates** has generated a lot of work (measurement error, missing data, flexible functional form, covariate selection, collinearity, indirect/direct effects).

-- 10: **Temporary emigration** is a serious concern (combine w/ telemetry data, use robust design, consider unobservable states).
+- **Temporary emigration** is a serious concern (combine w/ telemetry data, use robust design, consider unobservable states).

-- 11: Folks spend a lot of energy the **evaluation of methods** (often via simulations), thinking about assumptions, developing goodness-of-fit procedures.
+- Folks spend a lot of energy the **evaluation of methods** (often via simulations), thinking about assumptions, developing goodness-of-fit procedures.

-- 12: In relation to the previous item, the **lack of independence between individuals** is of interest, in particular for social species (random effects, social network, sampling design).
+- In relation to the previous item, the **lack of independence between individuals** is of interest, in particular for social species (random effects, social network, sampling design).

-- 13: There are huge efforts made to make methods available to ecologists via the development of computer programs, mainly **R packages**.
+- There are huge efforts made to make methods available to ecologists via the development of computer programs, mainly **R packages**.

 Capture-recapture is dead, long live capture-recapture!
 ===========================================================